mkwsofteng/OTS_Onion_Monolyth/README.md

 #### What we achieved using it?

 - **Layered Structure:**
-	We have multiple layers like Domain, Application, Infrastructure, and Presentation.
+	We have multiple layers like Domain, Application, Infrastructure, and Consumers.
 - **Dependency Inversion:**
 	Inner layers do not depend on outer layers. instead, dependencies point inward.
 - **Separation of Concerns:**